National Muscle Health Month – Nov. 1, 2026

 Muscle has long been misunderstood, often reduced to a symbol of athletic performance or physical appearance.
 But science tells a different story: skeletal muscle is the largest and most metabolically active organ in the body, accounting for nearly half of a person’s body weight.

-Beyond power and mobility, muscle plays a crucial role in regulating blood sugar, protecting against chronic disease, bolstering immune defenses, and even safeguarding cognitive health.
+Beyond power and mobility, muscle plays a crucial role in improving blood sugar control, protecting against chronic disease, bolstering immune defenses, and even safeguarding cognitive health.
 Despite this, society faces an epidemic of muscle decline fueled by sedentary lifestyles, poor nutrition, and cultural neglect of strength training.

 Over 80% of Americans fail to meet the minimum muscle-strengthening guidelines recommended by health organizations.
 Children experience steep drops in activity levels as early as age seven, setting the stage for a lifetime of weakness and metabolic dysfunction.